-How much money can you get for a scrap water heater?
-That will depend on many factors.
-More often than not, there are valuable components within a hot water heater that are beneficial for scrap.
-This article will help you determine how much you should expect to get for a scrap water heater, how to get the most money possible for your scrap water heater, and how to find a place near you that will pay top dollar for your scrap water heater.
+The amount of money you can get scrapping a water heater will depend on many factors.
+More often than not, there are valuable components within a water heater, such as copper pipes, that can earn you more money than a whole water heater at the scrapyard.
+This article will help you determine how much you can expect to get for a scrap water heater, how to get the most money possible for your scrap water heater, and how to find a place near you that will pay top dollar for your scrap water heater.

 Average Price for Scrapping a Water Heater

-In December 2017 the price for light-iron, light-steel and shred scrap was around $335 per ton, about $0.16 per pound.
-However, this price can fluctuate over time.
-You can use sites like Recycleinme to find today’s prices or recent prices of shred scrap metal.
-Over the last 10 years, light-iron scrap prices have varied widely between about $200 per ton and $500 per ton.
-Since these quoted prices are often the rates that scrap yards are able to sell their product, you can expect them to offer you slightly less than this rate, in order for them to make money.
-You can also use sites like iScrapApp where users report prices they have been offered at nearby scrapyards.
+The selling price for light-iron, light-steel, and shred scrap for 2018 was around $450 per ton or about $0.23 per pound.
+Over the last ten years, light-iron scrap prices have varied widely between about $200 per ton and $500 per ton.
+Since these quoted prices are often the rates at which scrap yards can sell their product, you can expect the scrapyard to offer you less than this rate in order to make a profit.
+We found one scrap yard in New Jersey offering just $0.05 per pound for light-iron.

 How to Get a Better Price Scrapping a Water Heater

-If you want to get the most from scrapping your water heater and aren’t afraid to get your hands dirty, there are several elements that you can separate out of a hot water heater and that have higher scrap prices than what you will get for scrapping the entire water heater as light-iron, light-steel, shred, or mixed metal.
+How much can you get for a scrap water heater if you’re willing to put in some effort?
+If you want to get the most money from scrapping your water heater and aren’t afraid to get your hands dirty, there are several valuable elements that you can separate from a water heater which have higher scrap prices than light-iron, shred, or mixed metal.

 Copper Scrap in a Water Heater

-There are various parts of a hot water heater made out of copper and therefore more valuable to scrap separate from the hot water heater unit as a whole.
-These components made of copper include:
+Several parts of a water heater made out of copper and therefore more valuable to scrap separate from the water heater unit as a whole.
+Components made of copper include:

 - Copper tube remnants, internal copper tubes, and mineral deposit sticks